The Complete Guide to Identifying Live Wires for Homeowners

 Understanding the fundamentals of electrical wiring

-Tools and precautions to identify Live Wires
+Tools and Precautions for Identifying Live Wires

 How to identify live wires

-Below are step-by step instructions for identifying live wires
+Here are step-by-step instructions for identifying live wires:

 - Switch off the power source to the circuit that you’ll be working on.